Maureen-osaghae/Maureen-Osaghae/README.md

 ---

-⭐ *“I’m driven by the belief that great cloud solutions go beyond uptime — they enable security, scalability, and innovation.”*
+ **What drives me**
+-I’m motivated by continuous learning, solving real-world cloud challenges, and designing architectures that are **secure by default**.
+-I believe automation isn’t just about speed — it’s about **reliability, security, and consistency**.

 <!--